phongduong/my-portfolio/data/posts/build-css-code-for-production-with-gulpjs.md

 gulp
 ```

-You now see your CSS file was minified and rename to `min.css` in the output directory
+You now see your CSS file was minified and rename to `.min.css` in the output directory